Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 description: Learn how to configure and use the Streams Server-Sent Events Subscriber.
 ---

 Server-Sent Events (SSE) is part of the HTML5 standard.
-SSEs are sent over traditional HTTP, so it doesn't require a special protocol to get working.
-SSE embedded important features such event identifier, automatic reconnection or the ability to manage heterogeneous events.
+SSEs are sent over traditional HTTP, so they don't require a special protocol to work.
+SSE embedded important features, such event identifier, either automatically reconnect or they have the ability to manage heterogeneous events.

 ## Enabling SSE subscription on a topic